Hotmoka/hotmoka/README.md

 remains accessible through the other sentries, if needed.
 This is an effective way to mitigate the problem of DOS attacks to validator nodes.

-The idea of sentry nodes against DOS attacks is not new and is used, for instance, in Cosmos networks [[Sentry]](#references).
+The idea of using sentry nodes against DOS attacks is not new for proof-of-stake networks, whose validators are considered as precious resources that must be protected.
+It is used, for instance, in Cosmos networks [[Sentry]](#references).
 However, note how it is easy, with Hotmoka, to build such a network architecture by using network